 The Skills for Education and Employment (SEE) program helps eligible job seekers learn the skills they need to get the job they want by improving their language, reading, writing and maths skills.

-The program provides up to 650 hours of training and is delivered across Australia, from metropolitan and regional areas, right through to remote communities.
+The Skills for Education and Employment (SEE) Program provides training to help participants build their reading, writing, maths and basic computer skills.
+The training is delivered across Australia, from metropolitan and regional areas, right through to remote communities.

 The SEE program is a great way to gain the confidence and English language, literacy and numeracy skills needed to get the job you want or go on to further study.